zalando/postgres-operator/docs/administrator.md

 'list pods' execute at the cluster scope and fail at the first violation of access rights.

-## Operators with defined ownership on certain Postgres clusters
+## Operators with defined ownership of certain Postgres clusters

 By default, multiple operators can only run together in one K8s cluster when isolated into their [own namespaces](administrator.md#specify-the-namespace-to-watch).